raiimon/CongresosAppWeb/README.md

-# CongresosApp2019
+# CongresosApp

+CongresosApp is a productive web application where it is combined with a mobile application (coming soon) to carry out the control of guests attending a conference

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+This project was generated with [Angular CLI] version 7.3.8.

 ## Development server